Thundeee/portfolio/README.md

 # portfolio

-In this assignment i am using "fullpage.js".
-A framework used to make fullscreen scrolling websites.
+In this assignment I am using "fullpage.js".
+A Javascript framework used to make fullscreen scrolling websites.